Â

 How did you get started in the industry?

 Dancing, kind of embarrassing actually my ex boyfriend invited the neighbor over and she would talk about how she was an exotic dancer and it sparked my interest because I was homeless at the time and struggling to be independent .
 She suggested I go that night with her and try out, I went and had a clumsy rushed audition in these pointy boots from goodwill .
 I somehow got hired and found out that my new coworker and boyfriend had done things behind my back.
-I stopped speaking to both of them and threw myself into dancing n never looked back.
+I stopped speaking to both of them and threw myself into dancing n never looked back.FSW I was in over my head and fell into dangerous hands at 19 It definitely wasnât for me.
+They allowed me to go home eventually, empty handed of course.
+And I was never the same, letâs be honest; some of us arenât meant for that.
+I briefly came back to it for a few months in 2021 under better management and found financial stability and immediately went back to dancing which was always the goal.

-If you’ve worked in more than one aspect of SW, which is your favorite and why?
+If youâve worked in more than one aspect of SW, which is your favorite and why?

 Dancing 100% Especially after escorting I found it so empowering to be able to put physical distance between myself and clients.
-I think it’s temptation that makes the world go ‘round.
+I think itâs temptation that makes the world go âround.
 I love the whole process of performing.
 Picking out my outfit, my music, squirting excess amounts of pole grip on my hands and rubbing them together like a fly.
 I love spinning and fulfilling my dreams of feeling like a ballerina on stage.

 How have you made yourself stand out when working?